Hoksmur/stm8_routines/README.md

 + two function, two files *els.h*, *els.c*
 + only sizeof(void\*) + your int bytes in RAM per task (for 'char': 2+1);

+Write task's function run-to-comlete, it is state-mashine.
+Task can call each other, from ISR, ...
+Tasks have some kind unchanged priority, first in list is highest.
+See end of *els.c* for example.

 SEM - simple encoder (or embedded) menu
 =============